bracesoftware/DETUtils-Old/docs/d_internal.md

 # Internal libraries
-- Bunch of libraries in `d_extra` whose provide various stuff and are included everywhere.
+- Bunch of libraries in `d_core` whose provide various stuff and are included everywhere.

 ## Include documentation
 Below, you have a list of all internal files.